Skip to content

 // Reads garbage memory for remaining 3 elements

-Copy NDArray data into a C buffer allocated by or for an external library.
+Export NDArray data to a C buffer for use with external libraries.

 php